esselstyn/esselstyn.github.io/people.md

 <div markdown="1">
 <img src="images/Mark.jpg" alt="Mark" width="300">

-**Mark Swanson** is a PhD student studying the evolution of rodents and their microbiomes.
+**Mark Swanson** is a PhD student studying the evolution of rodents and their microbiomes, as it relates to dietary evolution.
 Mark obtained his Bachelor's degree from Illinois Wesleyan University.
-Mark has contributed heavily to our efforts to better understand phylogenetic relationships among all mammals and to our field program, including participation in four expeditions to Sulawesi.
+He has contributed heavily to our efforts to better understand phylogenetic relationships among all mammals and to our field program, including participation in four expeditions to Sulawesi.
 </div>

 <div markdown="1">
 <img src="images/jon.jpg" alt="Jon" width="300">

 **Jon Nations** is a PhD student investigating the ecomorphological evolution and community ecology of rodents.
 Jon received his Bachelor's degree from the University of Alaska.
-He is supported at LSU by a prestigious Graduate Research Felloship from the National Science Foundation.
+He is supported at LSU by a Graduate Research Felloship from the National Science Foundation.
 In addition to his own research, Jon has contributed substantially to our general goals by undertaking collecting expeditions to Malaysia and Indonesia.
 </div>

 <div markdown="1">